django-cms/django-cms/docs/tutorials/00-installing-django-cms.rst

-If you'd rather see every line of settings that the ``djangocms`` shortcut writes for you, work through :doc:`/introduction/01-install` ("Installing django CMS") instead.
+If you'd rather see every line of settings that the ``djangocms`` shortcut writes for you, work through :doc:`/how_to/23-manual-installation` ("Install django CMS manually") instead.
 You will arrive at the same place; the rest of this tutorial works identically with either install path.

 In the next chapter you will create your first CMS page.